Hello, I'm Rui Liu

 IMRL: Integrating Visual, Physical, Temporal, and Geometric Representations for Enhanced Food Acquisition

-Integrated Multi-Dimensional Representation Learning, which integrates visual, physical, temporal, and geometric representations to enhance the robustness and generalizability of Imitation Learning for food acquisition.
+A multi-dimensional Representation Learning approach that integrates visual, physical, temporal, and geometric representations to enhance the robustness and generalizability of Imitation Learning for food acquisition.

 LAVA: Long-horizon Visual Action based Food Acquisition